 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

-Pupils now tell us they enjoy coming to school.
-We offer a creative curriculum based around themes that change each half term.
+Pupils tell us they enjoy coming to school.
+We offer a creative curriculum based meeting holistic needs of individuals that change each frequently.
 We know that our pupils work best when they are challenged in their learning and the curriculum is based around this.

-The school Day begins at 7:30am with breakfast club.
+The school Day begins at 7:50am with breakfast club.
 Lessons begin at 8am with a short ‘check in’ session.
 This is followed by 5 lessons and a session after lunch known as CAP (Curriculum around the pupil) in which pupils have the chance to engage in practical activities such as cooking or using our state of the art climbing wall which all link to ASDAN qualifications.

 We work closely with parents and carers of children in the school who are each given the opportunity to access training on attachment and trauma.
 It is really important to recognise that schools cannot repair or replace an insecure attachment to a primary caregiver, but what they can do is provide a safe base where children and young people can develop a sense of trust in adults and confidence in themselves.
 This does not mean that we can “write off” what happens at home, because we are trying to provide stability and safety at school, but that we strive to work closely with parents and carers in developing rewarding attachment relationships with the children in their care.

 We at Hope School rely on the continued support from the parents and carers of our pupils as we encourage our pupils to live up to our motto of ‘If I Try I Can’.